Frogwares: History

 Frogwares was founded in 2000 in Ukraine and Ireland by French expatriates.
 Waël Amr is the CEO.
 The name "Frogwares" comes from the derogatory term "froggies" to designate people of French origin.

 When it was created, the studio was made up of a team of six people which then expanded to reach eighty employees in 2018.
 The studio specialized in the Sherlock Holmes adventure games series.

 With Sherlock Holmes: The Mystery of the Persian Carpet (2008), Frogwares began to develop casual games.
-The studio created in 2011 a dedicated subsidiary, Waterlily Games.
-The casual games produced by the studio are often distributed exclusively for download, with the exception of the "Sherlock Holmes" casual games, which are also published on physical media.
+In 2011, the studio created a dedicated subsidiary, Waterlily Games.
+During this time, the company's publisher shut down and Frogwares began self publishing.
+The casual games produced by the studio are often distributed exclusively for download, with the exception of the Sherlock Holmes casual games, which are also published on physical media.

-In 2010, Frogwares released World of Battles, its first multiplayer MMORTS.
-World of Battles is a strategy game that takes place in a fantastic medieval universe where the player trains and controls an army and must succeed in defeating other armies controlled by other players to recover gems.
+In 2012, Frogwares released World of Battles: Morningstar, its first multiplayer MMORTS, following a beta release.
+World of Battles was a strategy game set in a fantastic medieval universe where the player trains and controls an army and must succeed in defeating other armies controlled by other players to recover gems.
+It shut down the following year.

-In 2013, Frogwares opened a second subsidiary, 3AM Studios, to release Magrunner: Dark Pulse (2013), a strategic sci-fi shooter based on the magnetization of cubes and platforms to move through each level.
-The game is considered a Portal-like.
+In 2012, Frogwares opened a second subsidiary, 3AM Studios, to release Magrunner: Dark Pulse, a strategic sci-fi shooter based on the magnetization of cubes and platforms to move through each level.
+The studio use Kickstarter alternative Gamesplanet Labs to help fund the project.
+Upon the game's release in 2013, Magrunner was compared to Portal.

-In 2014, Focus Home Interactive announced a Call of Cthulhu game developed with Frogwares, however both later separated.
+In 2014, Focus Home Interactive announced a Call of Cthulhu game developed with Frogwares.
+However, by 2017, it had a new developer.
+Instead, Frogwares developed The Sinking City, an open world game based on the writing of H.P.
+Lovecraft.
+It was released in 2019.

-On 24 February 2022, Frogwares posted on social media about the Russian invasion of Ukraine and how it has affected the development team.
-They have published a series of similar messages since.
+In May 2020, Frogwares officially announced Sherlock Holmes: Chapter One, a prequel exploring the early years of the character.
+Unlike previous entries in the series, this one would take place in an open world environment, allowing players to freely explore the island of Cordona.
+After the game officially released, the PlayStation 4 and Xbox One versions were delayed into 2022.
+New DLC was released in March.
+The PS4 version was released in April, but the Xbox One version was ultimately cancelled.